-College of the Canyons moved out of Hart High School in July 1970.
+▼ ollege of the Canyons moved out of Hart High School in July ✓ 1970.
 The new campus at Valencia Boulevard and Interstate 5 was not yet ready for occupancy, so a temporary admissions office was set up in a garage on Pine Street.
 Preparation of the newly purchased and otherwise barren 153.4-acre campus property began the previous month.
 By mid-August, workers began erecting temporary structures on the permanent campus, whose address was 25000 Valencia Blvd.
 (Rockwell Canyon Road, which would later become the college's address, had not yet been built.)
-The first day and evening classes began Oct.
-5, 1970 in temporary structures on present campus grounds (where the college's athletic fields are now located).
-The college's temporary "instant campus"

-was so called because instruction began only 10 months

-after voters passed a \$4 million construction bond issue.
+The first classes began Oct.
+5, 1970 in temporary structures on present campus grounds (where the softball field is now located).
+The temporary "instant campus" was so called because instruction began only 10 months after voters passed a \$4 million construction bond issue.
 Classes started two weeks late on the new campus because of construction problems.
-Nevertheless, in 14 days 99 portable classrooms were erected for the 1,200 students enrolled.
-It didn't take long for students to start calling the encampment's motif "early Stalag 13."
+Nevertheless, in 14 days 99 portable classrooms were erected for 1,200 students.
+It didn't take long for students to begin referring to the motif as "early Stalag 13."